 Cognitive assessment & care plan services

-When you visit your provider (including your yearly “Wellness” visit), they may perform a cognitive assessment to look for signs of dementia, including Alzheimer’s disease.
-Medicare Part B (Medical Insurance) also covers a separate visit with a doctor or health care practitioner to fully review your cognitive function, establish or confirm a diagnosis like dementia or Alzheimer's disease, and establish a care plan.
+Medicare Part B (Medical Insurance) covers a separate visit with a doctor or health care provider to fully review your cognitive function, establish or confirm a diagnosis like dementia or Alzheimer's disease, and develop a care plan.
+Your health care provider might also give you a cognitive assessment to look for signs of dementia when you go for other visits, including your yearly preventive “Wellness” visit.

-Signs of cognitive impairment include trouble remembering, learning new things, concentrating, managing finances, or making decisions about your everyday life.
-Other conditions (like depression, anxiety, and delirium) can also cause confusion, so it’s important to understand why you may be having symptoms.
+Signs of cognitive impairment may include trouble remembering, learning new things, concentrating, managing finances, or making decisions about your everyday life.
+Conditions like depression, anxiety, and delirium can also cause confusion, so it’s important to understand why you may be having symptoms.

 Your costs in Original Medicare